ishika320/springboot-cicd-github-actions/README.md

 1. A developer pushes code to the GitHub repository.
 2. GitHub Actions automatically triggers the CI/CD workflow.
 3. The application is built using Maven.
-4. Tests are executed to ensure code quality.
-5. Docker packages the application into a container image.
+4. A Docker image is created using the Dockerfile.
+5. The Docker image is automatically pushed to Docker Hub.
-6. The Docker image is ready for deployment on any environment.
+6. The image is available for deployment on any system.

 ---

 ##  Docker Integration

-Docker is used to containerize the application along with its dependencies.
+Docker is used to containerize the Spring Boot application along with its dependencies.
 This ensures that the application runs consistently across development, testing, and production environments without configuration issues.
+The Docker image is automatically generated and stored in Docker Hub whenever code is pushed to the repository.

 ---

 ## CI/CD Pipeline Features
 - Automated build on every code push
-- Automated testing
-- Docker image creation
+- Automatic Docker image creation
+- Automatic Docker image push to Docker Hub
 - Reduced manual intervention
-- Faster and reliable deployments
+- Faster and reliable software delivery

 ---
  ## Project Structure